g1eny0ung/logseq-github-theme/README.md

 ### Offline

-Download the theme (e.g. `light.css`) into your Notes folder and rename it to `logseq/custom.css`.
+Download the theme (e.g. `light.css`) into your notes folder and rename it to `logseq/custom.css`.

 ### Online

-Paste this line to your `logseq/custom.css` file:
+Paste this line to your `logseq/custom.css`:

 ```css
 @import url('https://cdn.jsdelivr.net/gh/g1eny0ung/logseq-github-theme@master/light.css');
 ```

-OR

-Paste this line to your `logseq/config.edn` file:
+Or paste this line to your `logseq/config.edn`:

 ```edn
 {